 Atty.
-Bonifacio is the current Corporate Secretary of Philippine Realty and Holdings Corporation.
+Bonifacio is the current Corporate Secretary of Philippine Realty and Holdings Corporation and has held this position since October, 2011.
 Concurrently, he is also the Corporate Secretary of Philippine Stock Exchange Centre Condominium Corporation and a Partner at Pastelero Law Office.
 He finished his Pre-law at San Sebastian College Recoletos Manila in 1992 with a degree of AB Political Science, Cum Laude.
 In 1996, he completed his Bachelor of Laws degree in San Sebastian College of Law and passed the Bar in 2004.